 Ready to Declare?

-You can declare a major in sociology two ways: by viewing our online info session and then meeting with an advisor, or by attending an in-person information and declaration session.
+You can declare a major in sociology in two ways: by viewing our online info session and then meeting with an advisor, or by attending an in-person information and declaration session.
 We encourage you to declare before you reach 60 semester credits; this ensures that you have a clear and timely path to graduation and connects you with department-specific opportunities and resources for scholarships and research.

 You must attend an in-person appointment or informational declaration session in order to declare (rather than drop-in hours), since we discuss and plan your coursework for your sociology major, explore plans for reaching your overall goals, and fill out the major declaration form.

 View the Online Info Session and then Meet In-Person With Our Advisor

 - View this online Information Session.
 This is a mandatory first step in declaring your major in sociology.
 Be sure to remember the code in the information session, because you'll need the code for the Sociology Planning Questionnaire linked below.

 - Schedule an appointment with undergraduate advising.
 You will find the details about setting up this appointment in the information session video.
 For your appointment, bring the Sociology Planning Questionnaire with the code from the information session.
-We do not declare majors on Drop-In hours.
+We do not declare majors during Drop-In hours.